 Due to the COVID-19 pandemic, the company took a powerful hit.
-Forced to shut down its theme parks and retail stores, revenue slumped dramatically in the second quarter.
-Unfortunately, so too did the value of the stock, which is still down more than 10%.
+Forced to shut down its theme parks and retail stores, revenue slumped dramatically in both the second and third quarters of 2020.
+Unfortunately, so did the value of the stock.

-Walt Disney recently made a splash when it jumped into the streaming entertainment space with Disney+ and ESPN+, taking share from the likes of Netflix.
-These streaming ventures continue to be a success as COVID-19 leads more people to look for in-home entertainment options while reducing costs by cutting the cable cord.
+Walt Disney recently made a splash when it jumped into the streaming entertainment space with Disney+ and ESPN+, taking its share of the market from the likes of Netflix.
+These streaming ventures continue to be a success as COVID-19 led more people to look for in-home entertainment options while reducing costs by cutting the cable cord.
 Not to mention, the company also owns Hulu, one of the largest streaming video players on the field.

-So, while Walt Disney continues to work toward a recovery in theme park revenue, the company is an entertainment powerhouse with plenty of revenue streams.
-This, combined with a strong history of leadership in entertainment, a strong balance sheet, and expanding leadership in the streaming video space, suggests that Disney stock has the potential for gains ahead.
+So, while Walt Disney continues to work toward a recovery in theme park revenue, the company is an entertainment powerhouse with plenty of ways to make money.
+This, combined with a strong history of leadership in entertainment, a strong balance sheet, and expanding leadership in the streaming video space, suggests that Disney stock has the potential for continued gains ahead.

 At the same time, there are some short-term changes that have devalued stocks, which are now poised for a strong recovery.
 People aren’t going to stay home forever.
-Discounts created among leaders of the travel industry represent opportunities for strong potential gains ahead as consumers with pent up energy look for something new following the COVID-19 pandemic.
+Discounts created among leaders of the consumer service industry represent opportunities for strong potential gains ahead as consumers with pent-up demand emerge following the COVID-19 pandemic.
 Once again, this opens up its own set of strong investment opportunities to consider.